bpicolo/aliason/README.md

 Anything that runs `eval $(aliason env)` when desired should do the trick.

 ## Declaring aliases
-aliason will look for and .aliasrc file in your current directory.
-An .aliasrc file is a simple mapping of alias names to commands in yaml-syntax.
+aliason will look for an .aliasrc file in your current directory.
+An .aliasrc file is a simple mapping of alias names to commands in yaml syntax.

 ```yaml
 ping: pong